 Along with Houghton Mifflin Harcourt math authors Tim Kanold and Juli Dixon, one structure I recommend is a professional learning community.
-Teachers can work collaboratively within such a community to plan instruction, design common assessments and build instructional supports.
+Teachers can work collaboratively within such a community to plan instruction, design common assessments, and build instructional supports.
 Such consistent activity can result in an ongoing, sustained, and job-embedded professional learning environment that builds capacity for mathematics teachers, making it a highly effective approach.
-It can also provide support following other professional learning experiences, such attendance at National Council of Teachers of Mathematics Annual or Regional conferences, and help teachers transfer ideas sparked at such an event into daily classroom practice.
+It can also provide support after other professional learning experiences, such as attendance at National Council of Teachers of Mathematics Annual or Regional conferences, and help teachers transfer ideas sparked at such an event into daily classroom practice.

 Finally, if I can share one general recommendation around professional learning as it relates specifically to math, it is that math educators focus their continual improvement efforts on individual mathematics units or chapters of instruction.
-The chunk of time set aside to teach each unit, usually 3-4 weeks in length, creates a manageable time period for collaborative teamwork within a professional learning community throughout the year.
+The chunk of time set aside to teach each unit, usually three to four weeks in length, creates a manageable time period for collaborative teamwork within a professional learning community throughout the year.
 Teachers can use this time to review their teaching practices, refine their approaches, and respond to individual student needs.

-New more rigorous standards require more ongoing professional learning and collaborative work.
-I encourage all teachers to work with grade level or course-based colleagues to continually plan, revise, and reflect on instructional practice to better meet the needs of each and every student.
+New, more rigorous standards require more ongoing professional learning and collaborative work.
+I encourage all teachers to work with grade-level or course-based colleagues to continually plan, revise, and reflect on instructional practice to better meet the needs of each and every student.

 You can book a keynote with blog contributor Dr. Matt Larson, past-president of NCTM, as you aim to bring equity into the equation in your classroom.
 You can also view our full list of thought leaders who provide customized presentations on a range of key education issues.